 - July 1, 2019 – April 30, 2020 – First term of the new STR licenses

-- May 2019 – Official complaint process – to be developed and disseminated by Town Staff before first license issuance
+- July 2019 – Official complaint process to be developed and disseminated by Town Staff

 Key Changes Brought About By the New Short Term Rental Ordinance